-In this lesson students explore the experiences and contributions of Aboriginal soldiers to Canada’s role in the First World War.
-They draw links between the treaty relationship and First Nations’ wartime involvement with a focus on the experiences of soldier Francis Pegahmagabow.
+In this lesson students explore the experiences and contributions of Indigenous soldiers to Canada’s role in the First World War.
+They draw links between the Treaty relationship and First Nations’ wartime involvement with a focus on the experiences of soldier Francis Pegahmagabow.

 2 - 3 lessons

 This lesson plan uses the following historical thinking concepts: establish historical significance, identify continuity and change, analyze cause and consequence, take a historical perspective, and understand the ethical dimension of historical interpretations.